Building Positive Safety Cultures.

-There are all kinds of ways to increase performance.
-Needless to say, some are better than others.
-Certain strategies seem to work but create a wake of misery, while others appear not to work at all.
+Certain strategies seem to work but create unhappiness while others appear not to work at all.

-Some of the most popular approaches to performance enhancement include: restructuring, process improvement, lean, incentives and rewards, consequence management, business transformation, strategic planning, and change management, to name just a few.
+Some of the most popular approaches to performance enhancement include restructuring, process improvement, lean, incentives and rewards, consequence management, business transformation, strategic planning and change management.

-There have been quite a few studies on why change efforts fail.
+There have been quite a number of studies on why change efforts fail.
 I’ve read many of them and you probably have too.
-Although there is some great analysis done and lessons learned captured in these studies, for me, the bottom line always points in the same direction.
-You don’t really get the performance you want if you don’t bring the people along with you.
+Although there is some great analysis done, lessons learned and been captured in these studies, for me, the bottom line always points in the same direction.
+You don’t really get the performance you want if you don’t bring your people along with you.

-The key to unlocking performance, no matter which way you cut it, is people.
+The key to unlocking performance, no matter which way you look at it, is people.

 Point 1: It’s the people

 Point 2: It’s still the people

 Obvious and easy to say but apparently, not so easy to do.
 If we keep getting the same answer to this puzzle, why do we keep trying to jumpstart performance in ways that don’t work well, ways that only include people as an afterthought, or worse, as a problem to be solved and a force of resistance to be overcome?